-Oregon: Baker, Coos, Crook, Curry, Douglas, Gilliam, Grant, Harney, Jackson, Josephine, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, and Wheeler.
+Oregon: Baker, Crook, Gilliam, Grant, Harney, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, and Wheeler.
 Plus:

-a) That portion of Wasco County that is east of the Deschutes River, plus the City of Maupin
+a) That portion of Wasco County that is east of the Deschutes River, plus eveything within a few miles of the City of Maupin

 b) All of Jefferson County except Deschutes National Forest and Warm Springs Indian Reservation

 c) Terrebonne, Redmond, Alfalfa, southeastern Deschutes County, Three Rivers, and La Pine.

 If southwestern Oregon chooses to join the proposal, we’d love to welcome Coos, Curry, Douglas, Jackson, and Josephine counties back into our proposal.

 California: Siskiyou, Shasta, Tehama, Modoc, Lassen, tiny portions of northern Butte, and most of northern Plumas County.
 Possibly all of Plumas County and maybe northwestern Sierra County.